rucs-uoft/rucs-uoft.github.io/assets/info/Openings.md

 - a CV/resume
 - a cover letter
 - two or three writing samples

-to rucsuoft@gmail.com by November 5th.
+to rucsuoft@gmail.com by October 16th.